How to Choose the Right Blanket

 Durability: Concrete countertops are incredibly durable and can be customized to your design preferences.

-Cons: Can develop hairline cracks, requires sealing to prevent stains.
+Cons: Can develop hairline cracks and requires sealing to prevent stains.

 7. Recycled Glass